Lady’s Wood’s shooting challenge super final concluded our recent 2017 competition.

 A complimentary lunch followed the competition.
 Nick was presented with a peg on a 200 bird pheasant day, with 250 Hull cartridges to use on the day.

 Lady’s Wood awarded Phil and Don a peg on Lady’s Wood sim day and 250 cartridges each.
 Jenny Cartwright won Lady High Gun and place at a Lady’s Wood event.
 Spencer Jones, aged 14, won Junior High Scorer winning 500 Hull Cartridges.

 A few words from Lady’s Wood manager, Chris Hanks

-Chris Hanks, Manager and Instructor at Lady’s Wood said: “We have enjoyed superb support for our first Lady’s Wood Challenge and inspired shooting throughout the qualifying rounds and, in particular, today.
-We thank everyone who took part and very much look forward to welcoming them and others to our future challenges.
-I would also like to thank Hull Cartridge for sponsoring the prizes so generously.
+Chris Hanks, manager and instructor at Lady’s Wood said: ‘We have enjoyed superb support for our first Lady’s Wood Challenge.
+It has been a joy to witness such inspired shooting throughout the qualifying rounds and, in particular, today.
+We thank everyone who took part and very much look forward to welcoming them and others to future challenges.
+I would also like to thank Hull Cartridge for sponsoring the prizes so generously.’

 Keep a lookout for next year’s Lady’s Wood Challenge!